 Porto Velho Rondonia, Brazil Travel Guide

 The year divides into two main seasons: the wet season and the drier season.
 The wet season (November to April) brings heavy rainfall, high humidity, and frequent thunderstorms.
 Monthly precipitation often surpasses 300 mm (12 inches).
-While daily the showers are common, they do not always last all day.
-Rain frequently comes in intense bursts, followed by clear skies.
+While daily showers are common, they do not always last all day.
+Rain often comes in intense bursts, followed by clear skies.
 Rivers swell to their highest levels during this time.

 The drier season (May to October) sees less rainfall but remains hot and humid.
 Occasional short dry spells, known locally as "veranicos," can occur, providing brief respites from the humidity.
 The reduced rainfall makes outdoor activities more comfortable.